-- To designate a strategic mixed-use area (Allocation SS4 - Western Harbour Arm Waterfront). - To facilitate the comprehensive development of the Western Harbour Arm Waterfront to become an exemplar sustainable mixed-use area (classes B1 and C3) - To improve legibility, permeability and connectivity through high quality building design, townscape and public realm, ensuring to respect and complement the character of surrounding areas. - To maximise intensification and redevelopment opportunities of existing lower grade, vacant and under-used spaces. - To facilitate the strategic relocation of industrial uses to elsewhere in the harbour or local area to free up waterfront opportunity sites. - To improve access arrangements to create better linkages with Shoreham town centre and surrounding areas.
+- To designate Western Harbour Arm Waterfront as an allocation for new mixed use development. - To facilitate the comprehensive development of the Western Harbour Arm Waterfront to become an exemplar sustainable mixed-use area (use classes B1 and C3). - To improve legibility, permeability and connectivity through high quality building design, townscape and public realm, ensuring to respect and complement the character of surrounding areas. - To maximise intensification and redevelopment opportunities of existing lower grade, vacant and under-used spaces. - To facilitate the strategic relocation of industrial uses to elsewhere in the harbour or local area to free up waterfront opportunity sites. - To improve access arrangements to create better linkages with Shoreham town centre and surrounding areas.

-- To improve connections around key linkages including Shoreham High Street/Norfolk Bridge (A259) Old Shoreham Road (A283), Brighton Road (A259) New Road Surry Street, and Brighton Road (A259) Ham Road. - To deliver a comprehensive flood defence solution integrated with a publicly accessible waterfront route including pedestrian / cycle way and facilities for boat users. - To ensure that new development proposals mitigate noise and air quality impacts. - To enhance the area's natural biodiversity by incorporating multi-functional green space, creating and improving habitats and improved green infrastructure links - To support the delivery of the England Coast Path through the Western Harbour Arm area.
+- To improve connections around key linkages including Shoreham High Street/Norfolk Bridge (A259) - Old Shoreham Road (A283), Brighton Road (A259) - New Road - Surry Street, and Brighton Road (A259) - Ham Road. - To deliver a comprehensive flood defence solution integrated with a publicly accessible waterfront route including pedestrian / cycle way and facilities for boat users. - To ensure that new development proposals mitigate noise and air quality impacts. - To enhance the area's natural biodiversity by incorporating multi-functional green space, creating and improving habitats and improved green infrastructure links. - To support the delivery of the England Coast Path through the Western Harbour Arm area.